andri-reveli/applied-statistics/README.md

 ```

 ### Project organization
-- If certain functions belong to the same domain they should reside in the same source file i.e. `double sqrt(double x)`, `double pow(double base, double exp)` belong to a mathematical domain so they must reside in a `math.*` file, meanwhile `string to_lower(string s)`, `string to_upper(string s)`, `string substring(int start, int end)` perform string operations thus blong to a `string.*` file
+- If certain functions belong to the same domain they should reside in the same source file e.g. `double sqrt(double x)`, `double pow(double base, double exp)` belong to a mathematical domain so they must reside in a `math.*` file, meanwhile `string to_lower(string s)`, `string to_upper(string s)`, `string substring(int start, int end)` perform string operations thus blong to a `string.*` file
-- If certain files belong to the same domain they should reside in same directory i.e.
+- If certain files belong to the same domain they should reside in same directory e.g.
 ```
 project
 |